Definition of Fundraising

 - The sponsoring group must receive at least 5% of the gross income from such sales, and a written agreement signed by the vendor and the organization to this effect shall be presented to CSI.

 - Collecting membership dues at a club meeting.

 - Applying for campus grants.
-These include Club Finance Council (CFC), Cross Cultural Center, Student Recruitment and Retention Center, Student Assistants to the Chancellor and others.
+These include Club Finance Council (CFC), Cross Cultural Center, Student Recruitment and Retention Center, and others.

 - Staffing a University Dining Services (UDS) Concession at a special event.
 Groups can apply to work concessions by contacting UDS at 752-5812.
 Concessions are a group fundraising opportunity and do not involve University employment.